Classification and statistics of cut and project sets: Introduction

 There have been several recent papers proving an estimate like \equ{eq: Rogers variance bound} for homogeneous measures associated with various algebraic groups.
-See \cite{Kleinbock_Skenderi} and references therein. \combarak{Added the following remark.} The alert reader will have noted that we do not prove that the homogeneous space $H\LL_1$ satisfies a bound like \equ{eq: Rogers variance bound}.
-Indeed, while we expect this to be true, it requires a more careful analysis than the one needed for our application. \combarak{Specifically it probably requires the BLL inequality which we manage to avoid, and perhaps other tricks.
-I am not claiming we can do this.}
+See \cite{Kleinbock_Skenderi} and references therein.
+The alert reader will have noted that, even though the measure $\mu$ is the pushforward of a measure supported on a homogeneous space $H\LL_1$, we prove the bound \equ{eq: Rogers variance bound} for functions defined on $\Cl(\R^d)$ rather than on $H\LL_1$.
+Indeed, while we expect such a stronger result to be true, it requires a more careful analysis than the one needed for our application.